 - a.
-Completion of assessment of activities. - b.
+Has the assessment of activities been completed? - b.
 Measure duplication of services and evaluate. - c.
 Measure of consistent participation in cross training for staff. - 3.
 Collaboration: The Nevada Workforce System will improve collaboration between required partners through the use of common processes and systems.

 - a.
-Create a universal referral tracking system. - b.
-Provide systemic common intake. - c.
+Referral tracking system. - b.
+Common intake. - c.
 Increase referrals and co-enrollments between workforce system partners. - d.
-Identify opportunities for core partners to serve employers more effectively. - e.
 Creation of innovative partnerships that braid funding as appropriate.